someoneigna/CoD4X18_client/README.txt

 COPYRIGHT
 =========
-CoD4X is copyrighted by Macarov, HowDy and fReaker of UnderGround !nfinity Large portions of CoD4X are copyrighted by "Id Software, Inc."
+CoD4X is copyrighted by Ninja and TheKelm of IceOps Large portions of CoD4X are copyrighted by "Id Software, Inc."
 Several portions are part of the "ioQuake-3 project".
 Maxmind GeoIP is copyrighted by "MaxMind LLC".